Risk factors for breast cancer

 Risk factors for breast cancer may be divided into preventable and non-preventable.
 Their study belongs in the field of epidemiology.
 Breast cancer, like other forms of cancer, can result from multiple environmental and hereditary risk factors.
-The term "environmental", as used by cancer researchers, means any risk factor that is not genetically inherited.
+The term environmental, as used by cancer researchers, means any risk factor that is not genetically inherited.

 For breast cancer, the list of environmental risk factors includes the individual person's development, exposure to microbes, "medical interventions, dietary exposures to nutrients, energy and toxicants, ionizing radiation, and chemicals from industrial and agricultural processes and from consumer products...reproductive choices, energy balance, adult weight gain, body fatness, voluntary and involuntary physical activity, medical care, exposure to tobacco smoke and alcohol, and occupational exposures, including shift work" as well as "metabolic and physiologic processes that modify the body's internal environment."
 Some of these environmental factors are part of the physical environment, while others (such as diet and number of pregnancies) are primarily part of the social, cultural, or economic environment.

 Although many epidemiological risk factors have been identified, the cause of any individual breast cancer is most often unknowable.
 Epidemiological research informs the patterns of breast cancer incidence across certain populations, but not in a given individual.
 Approximately 5% of new breast cancers are attributable to hereditary syndromes, and well-established risk factors accounts for approximately 30% of cases.
+A 2024 review found that there is a convincing association between increased breast cancer risk with high BMI and weight gain in postmenopausal women and a decreased risk from high fiber intake and high sex hormone-binding globulin levels.

 Age

 The risk of getting breast cancer increases with age.
 A woman is more than 100 times more likely to develop breast cancer in her 60s than in her 20s.
+The risk over a woman's lifetime is, according to one 2021 review, approximately "1.5% risk at age 40, 3% at age 50, and more than 4% at age 70."

-If all women lived to age 95, about one in eight would be diagnosed with breast cancer at some point during their lives.
-However, the actual lifetime risk is lower than that, because 90% of women die before age 95, most commonly from heart attacks, strokes, or other forms of cancer.
+In the United States, about one in eight women (~13%) and one in 800 men (~0.13%) will be diagnosed with breast cancer at some point during their lives.
+These numbers can vary depending on the location one grows up in, as numerous environmental factors can increase or decrease risk.

-The probability of breast cancer increases with age, but breast cancer tends to be more aggressive in younger people.
+Though the probability of breast cancer increases with age, breast cancer tends to be more aggressive in younger people.